anilzeybek/vizy/README.md

 It will automatically save the tensor to a temporary file and print the path, so you can scp it to your local machine and visualize it.

+## Technical Details

+**Note**: This library uses [matplotlib](https://github.com/matplotlib/matplotlib) for visualization under the hood.
+It handles tensor format detection, conversion, and grid layout automatically, but the actual plotting is done via matplotlib.

 ## Installation